luohuanhuan2019/RagaAI-Catalyst/Quickstart.md

 # Quickstart | RagaAI Catalyst

-**This quickstart guide walks you through the installation and setup of RagaAI Catalyst.**

----

 ## **1. Install RagaAI Catalyst**

 To install the RagaAI Catalyst package, run the following command in your terminal: